Argoman the Fantastic Superman

 Argoman the Fantastic Superman (Come rubare la corona d'Inghilterra) is a 1967 English-language Italian superhero-Eurospy film directed by Sergio Grieco.
 The film stars Roger Browne, as the eponymous superhero, and Dominique Boschero.

+The comedy website RiffTrax (Michael J. Nelson, Bill Corbett and Kevin Murphy) recorded and released a riff in 2024.

 Plot

 In China soldiers prepare to shoot Argoman, but he hypnotizes them, and they kill each other.
 Argoman then lands in the USSR where he gets his assignment.
 His employers thought the Chinese would kill him after he had accomplished his mission of destroying a nuclear weapon, then there would be no need to pay him.
 Argoman takes a jeweled box, following his tradition of taking souvenirs and other valuables in place of ordinary payment; he has an original Mona Lisa in his collection.

 At the Tower, Scotland Yard Inspector Lawrence investigates the theft of the Royal Crown.
 Sir Reginald Hoover (Argoman) trains to hold his breath under water in a pool (his servant Chandra tells him the result is 33 minutes, 9 seconds).
 Afterwards, Sir Reginald invites one of his girlfriends for a rendezvous and picks Samantha, a young Englishwoman.
 Suddenly, he hears a hovercraft nearing the shore and uses his telekinetic powers to get it ashore.
 From the hovercraft emerges a woman who introduces herself as Regina.
 Sir Reginald invites her to spend time with him.
 However, Chandra is worried, because following intimacy, Argoman will lose his powers for six hours.

 Lawrence comes to Sir Reginald and says the Crown was returned with a note from Jenabell, Queen of the World (Regina del Mondo or Queen Sullivan).
 She demands "Muradoff A IV".
 In the photographs of Tower visitors, Sir Reginald recognizes Regina.
 Sir Reginald goes to Paris to find the criminal.
 Inspector Lawrence arrives at the French Ministry of Technology and finds out that "Muradoff A IV" is a big gem with property of reflecting any sort of light and destroying molecular cohesion, rendering any material pliable.
 The police think Jenabell wants the gem for dividing and using on the international market to destroy currencies.
 Sir Reginald uses a ring with a Geiger counter to find Jenabell because she has smoked his special radioactive cigarettes.
 Jenabell and her men rob a bank; while loading money into the van, Sir Reginald hides among crates, and Argoman defeats the robbers.